 Finally, the Federation of Master Builders also offers a warranty under the new Consumer Code for New Homes.
 Whereas Checkmate provides warranties that operate under the Consumer Code for Builders of Homes for Sale.

-Depending on when you buy your property, the warranty will offer slightly different coverage.
+Depending on when you buy your property, your new home warranties will offer slightly different coverage.

 If you’re buying off-plan (before construction starts), then once you exchange contracts, your deposit will be covered by the warranty.
 Should your developer go bust, at any point before completion, then your deposit will be reimbursed by the warranty provider.